banana0000/Power-Bi/README.md

 # Power_Bi-and-Tableau
-You can find here some of my lerning projects.
+You can find here some of my learning projects.